jmalarcon/MIIS/docs/Managing-File-Extensions.md

 ```

 You can change this name or add more default names to be used in the same order as they appear in this setting.

-## Allow Downloading of Markdown Files
-Chances are that your IIS has no entries for Markdown file extensions in its MIME Types configuration.
-In order to allow downloading the  files if you enable this option, you need to add the Markdown MIME type for all the Markdown file extensions.
-This is already taken care for you in the default `web.config` file included in the release folder for MIIS.

-You can get rid of it just removing the `<staticContent>` section in the configuration file.